scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 -------------------------------
 Here we'll take a look at an extremely simple problem, and compare the frequentist and Bayesian approaches to solving it.
 Imagine that we point a telescope to the sky, and observe the light coming from a single star.
 For simplicity, we'll assume that the star's true flux is constant with time, i.e. that is it has a fixed value :math:`F`; we'll also ignore effects like sky background systematic errors.
 We'll assume that a series of :math:`N` measurements are performed, where the :math:`i^{\rm th}` measurement reports the observed photon flux :math:`F_i` and error :math:`e_i`.
 The question is, given this set of measurements :math:`D = \{F_i,e_i\}`, what is our best estimate of the true flux :math:`F`? [#note_about_errors]_

-.. [#note_about_errors] We'll make the reasonable assumption that measurement errors are Gaussian.
-In a Frequentist perspective, :math:`e_i` is the standard deviation of the results of a single measurement event in the limit of repetitions of *that event*.
-In the Bayesian perspective, :math:`e_i` describes the probability distribution of our knowledge of that particular measurement given its observed value.
+.. [#note_about_errors] We'll make the reasonable assumption of normally-distributed measurement errors.
+In a Frequentist perspective, :math:`e_i` is the standard deviation of the results of the single measurement event in the limit of (imaginary) repetitions of *that event*.
+In the Bayesian perspective, :math:`e_i` describes the probability distribution which quantifies our knowledge of :math:`x` given :math:`x_i`.

 First we'll use Python to generate some toy data to demonstrate the two approaches to the problem.
-We'll draw 50 samples with a mean of 1000, with a (known) error :math:`e_i` on point :math:`i`:
+We'll draw 50 samples :math:`F_i` with a mean of 1000 and a (known) error :math:`e_i`:

 .. code-block:: python